ciscoketcheon/ESA-Policy-Hitcount/README.md

 - Export results to **CSV or JSON** for reporting or dashboards.
 - Include **automatic pagination** for more than `top=N` results.
 - Add **authentication via token** instead of basic auth for better security.
+- Add SSL support, currently is not fully working yet